 Connected care usually means a patient has a reduced number of individual appointments and in between uses remote technology to assess her BP and other vital signs which are often automatically transmits to her provider.
 A nurse or some system of assessment ensures those data are monitored and appropriate responded to.
 An example is this program in Louisiana.

 Research, development and marketing of biomarkers to predict and diagnose preeclampsia have accelerated in recent years.
 In the United Kingdom and other areas of the world, commercial tests are already on the market.
-Utilizing proteomics, metabolomics, and other analytes, biomarkers have the potential to finally define preeclampsia as one or more specific conditions, rather than its current status as a syndrome because of the loose collection of “clues” that makes diagnosis and treatment often ambiguous, even to experts.
+Utilizing proteomics, metabolomics, and other analytes, molecular biomarkers have the potential to finally define preeclampsia as one or more specific conditions, rather than its current status as a syndrome because of the loose collection of “clues” that makes diagnosis and treatment often ambiguous, even to experts.
 Sign a petition to advocate for biomarker development and adoption.